MSxADA/IEM-Sound-Explorer/README.md

 JavaScript (ES6+): For all the application logic and interactivity.

-Three.js: Used for the background 3D rendering and lighting effects (though the main objects have been removed as per the final design).
+Three.js: Used for the background 3D rendering and lighting effects.

 GSAP (GreenSock Animation Platform): Powers the smooth animations for UI elements.